SCROLL DOWN TO READ ANY OF THESE SHORT STORIES:

 “Even snakes are afraid of snakes.” — Steven Wright

 The Air Force major was regaling my P-3 crew with tales of daring do in his F-4 Phantom fighter jet.
-I ordered a cold Singha beer and joined them on the verandah overlooking the Gulf of Siam.
+I ordered a cold Singha beer and joined them on the verandah overlooking the Gulf of Thailand (formerly the Gulf of Siam).

 My flight engineer, Gary Davidson, introduced me simply as “another member of our crew.”
 I shook the major’s hand and pulled up a chair.